Flat Tax States and Their Impact

-- Colorado: The tax rate here is 4.63 percent of your federal taxable income.
-Colorado passed legislation in 2016 to provide a $5,000 tax credit for electric vehicles, but it offers no standard deduction or personal exemptions.
+- Colorado - 4.63%: Colorado passed legislation in 2016 to provide a $5,000 tax credit for electric vehicles but offered no standard deduction or personal exemptions.

-- Illinois: Although this state considered doing away with its flat tax system in 2016, the legislative pendulum ended up swinging the other way.
-The flat tax rate actually increased instead, from 3.75 percent to 4.95 percent of federal taxable income.
+- Illinois - 4.95%: Although this state considered doing away with its flat tax system in 2016, the legislative pendulum swung the other way and the rate instead increased from 3.75%.
 There's no standard deduction, but personal exemptions range from $2,175 to $4,350 on joint married returns as of 2017.

-- Massachusetts: The flat tax rate in Massachusetts has held steady at 5.1 percent for a few years now.
+- Massachusetts - 5.1%: The flat tax rate in Massachusetts has held steady for a few years.
 There's no standard deduction, but personal exemptions are somewhat generous at $4,400 for single taxpayers and double that for married taxpayers filing joint returns.
-Unfortunately, you get only a $1,000 exemption for each of your dependents.
+Unfortunately, there's only a $1,000 exemption for each of your dependents.

-- Michigan: This state has taxed income at a flat 4.25 percent since October 2012.
+- Michigan - 4.25%: This state has taxed income at a flat, constant level since October 2012.
 Voters resoundingly vetoed a flat tax rate increase in May 2015, prompting lawmakers to consider a "graduated" version of the tax instead, but no such legislation is pending as of 2017.

-- North Carolina: North Carolina taxes income at a flat 5.499 percent, the highest rate among all states that use this tax system.
-This state enacted its flat tax system in 2014 and eliminated its earned income tax credit and personal exemptions at the same time, as well as deductions for medical expenses, retirement contributions, child care and college 529 plans.
-Personal exemptions have been added back into the tax code as of 2017, however: $8.750 for single filers and $17,500 for married couples filing jointly.
-But there are still no exemptions for dependents.
+- North Carolina - 5.499%: North Carolina collect the highest rate among all flat tax states.
+This state enacted its system in 2014 and eliminated its earned income tax credit and personal exemptions at the same time, as well as deductions for medical expenses, retirement contributions, child care and college 529 plans.
+Personal exemptions have been added back into the tax code as of 2017: $8.750 for single filers and $17,500 for married couples filing jointly.
+There are, however, still no exemptions for dependents.

-- Pennsylvania: The tax rate here is the lowest among flat tax rate states at 3.07 percent.
+- Pennsylvania - 3.07%: The rate here is the lowest among flat tax states.
 Pennsylvania law does not recognize tax exemptions for individuals or their dependents.

-- Utah: The tax rate here is 5 percent.
-Although the state does not technically have a standard deduction, it does offer a nonrefundable tax credit equal to 6 percent of your federal deduction and it allows personal exemptions.
+- Utah - 5%: Although the state does not technically have a standard deduction, it does offer a nonrefundable tax credit equal to 6% of your federal deduction and it also allows personal exemptions.